 - o Immunisation Policy

-- o Sick Children Policy
+- Sick Children Policy

 - o Incident, Injury, Trauma and Illness Policy

-- Medical Conditions Policy and
+- o Medical Conditions Policy and

 - Handwashing Policy

-- o COVID-19 Management Policy

 PREVENTING INFECTIOUS DISEASES

 Children enter education and care services when their immune systems are still developing.
 They have not been exposed to many common germs and therefore are susceptible to bacteria that may cause infections.
 Given the close physical contact children have with other children in early childhood and care, it is very easy for infectious diseases and illnesses to spread through normal daily activities.